Mavericks beat Raptors to clinch top-6 spot, avoid play-in

 - Oops!Something went wrong.Please try again later.

+The Mavericks (42-29), who had a 9-14 record on Feb.
+4, have won nine of 11 to move a season-high 13 games over .500.
+Being in the top six means an extended break before the playoffs start after a condensed regular-season schedule, though with 10 fewer games than usual, because of the pandemic.

+''Avoid the play-in is significant, it's important.
+There's just too many advantages to not being in the play-in situation,'' coach Rick Carlisle said. ''So I'm happy for our guys.
+They worked hard for this.''

-Kristaps Porzingis, who finished with 21 points and 10 rebounds, made a 3-pointer on the game's first shot and the Mavericks never trailed in their regular-season home finale, though the undermanned Raptors cut it close late.
-Toronto used only seven players, going without its top seven scorers — mostly because of injuries, but also with the season winding down and the Raptors out of contention for even a play-in spot in the East.
+Kristaps Porzingis, who had 21 points and 10 rebounds, made a 3-pointer on the game's first shot and the Mavs never trailed, though the undermanned Raptors cut it close late.
+Toronto used only seven players, going without its top seven scorers - mostly because of injuries, but also with the season winding down and the Raptors out of contention for even a play-in spot in the East.

 Raptors rookie Jalen Harris, a Dallas native making his second career start in as many nights, had 31 points to lead Toronto.
 Flynn had 26 points.

+''I think it's valuable for us to get these guys some early development and to learn more about them,'' Nurse said. ''It's giving us a golden opportunity.
+They've had some ups and downs, and they keep playing and bouncing back.''

-The Southwest Division-winning Mavericks (42-29) are in fifth place in the West, with a one-game lead over Portland (41-30) for the No. 5 seed with one regular-season game remaining for both teams.
-The Trail Blazers have the tiebreaker if they finish with the same record, since they won two of three against Dallas this season.
+The Southwest Division-winning Mavericks are in fifth place in the West, with a one-game lead over Portland (41-30) for the No. 5 seed with one regular-season game remaining for both teams.
+The Trail Blazers have the tiebreaker if they finish with the same record because they won two of three against Dallas this season.

 BAYLOR CONNECTION